Adult Intensive Outpatient Program

 After inpatient treatment, a client can go through day treatment (or partial hospitalization).
 It involves five to seven days of programming a week for up to six hours a day.

 Following day treatment, there are two different types of outpatient programs to choose from.
 The difference is that one is more intensive than the other.

-What Are the Different Types of Outpatient Services?
+What Are the Different Types of Outpatient Programs?